albatrosrkn/Shading_geometric_shapes/Readme.txt

 This project was created and compiled as a GLUT project in CodeBlock.
 The code works exactly as desired in CodeBlock.
-Its workability on other platforms has not been tested.
+Its workability on other platforms has not been tested.Shading geometric shapes from a solar point of view with Opengl